-- Attach an e-waste collection form (PDF) to the item(s) you’d like picked up for recycling OR drop off the item at the Facilities & Maintenance office.
+- Attach an e-waste collection form (PDF) to the item(s) you’d like picked up for recycling or drop off the item at the facilities and maintenance office.

 - Complete a work order to have item(s) picked up by your building attendant.

 |Audio and Video Equipment||

 Not Acceptable for E-Waste